Frequently Asked Questions (FAQs)

 the County Employment and Wages press releases under Employment and Unemployment.
 Please use the contact page to request special notifications

 and announcements from QCEW.

 8. Can I get access to confidential QCEW microdata for research purposes?

 Yes, but only under limited conditions.
 Please see our page on

 Researcher Access to Confidential Data Files.

-The most likely reason is the hand-calculated total adds only the disclosed industries.
+- The user's hand-calculated total adds only the disclosed industries.
 The

-totals published by QCEW include all industries, disclosed or suppressed.
+totals published by QCEW include all industries, whether disclosed or suppressed.
+Please refer

 No. The QCEW program does not publish data based on occupations.
 The published employment and wage